Skip to main content

 Measuring about 26 inches long, the Tricolored Heron has a wingspan of 36 inches and can be found in marshes, ponds and the shallow waters of rivers where they hunt fish, insects and other small prey.

-Yellow Crowned Night - Heron Nyctanassa violacea
+Yellow-Crowned Night Heron - Nyctanassa violacea

 Yellow crowned Night Heron, Nyctanassa violacea Juvenile Yellow Crowned Night-Heron